BigKuush/Bloomex/README.md

 Located in `services/ai/`, the AI logic is organized by modules:

-- `reward/` — allocation of bonuses and IDO rewards
+- `reward/` — allocation of bonuses and rewards
 - `productivity/` — scoring of farmer performance
 - `validation/` — fraud detection and volunteer verification
 - `sync/` — data logging and off-chain bridge